Muscle & Trigger Point Therapy

 What is a trigger point?

-A trigger point is a hypersensitive nodule within a taut band of skeletal muscle.
-It can cause local pain, referred pain to other areas, and restricted range of motion.
-They are commonly known as 'muscle knots'.
+A trigger point is a sensitive area within a tight band of muscle that can cause local pain, referred pain and reduced movement.

 Is trigger point therapy painful?